What is Melatonin?

 Good nutrition can boost melatonin levels significantly.
 Melatonin is abundant in a variety of food sources, including:

-- Fruits and vegetables such as: corn, asparagus, tart cherries, broccoli, cucumber bananas, pineapples, and tomatoes
+- Fruits and vegetables such as: corn, asparagus, tart cherries, broccoli, cucumbers, bananas, pineapples, and tomatoes

 - Grains: barley, oats, and rice